ProteinsWebTeam/interpro-pfam-curation-tools/smORF_new_Pfam_families/README.md

         - get taxonomy distribution
         - amends the DESC file
             - adds author, PMID and common text in CC lines
-            - add ID, DE lines and text in the CC lines if possible with information obtained from Uniprot
+            - add, if possible, ID, DE lines and text in the CC lines  with information obtained from Uniprot
         - check overlaps:
             - if the percentage of overlaps is > 90%, renames the folder to OVERLAPS_x